eknox22/Norway-Travel-Project/README.md

 ### 1. Key features

+- The **single-site** landing page is built with HTML and CSS
+- The **responsive design** re-organises the layout the landing page to better fit smaller screens
 - The landing page uses video and social media **embeds**

 ### 2. Technologies & Tools Used